dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 }
 ```

-In other words, having a `$ref` property in a struct, is never emitted by the serializer and read such thing (by manually changing the JSON payload) is not supported by the deserializer.
+In other words, having a `$ref` property in a struct, is never emitted by the serializer and reading such a payload (for instance, if the payload was hand-crafted) is not supported by the deserializer.

 ## Interaction with JsonPropertyNameAttribute
-Having the following class:
+Let's say you have the following class:

 ```cs
 private class EmployeeAnnotated